-If non-contact technology won’t fit your process, then consider the guided wave radar.
-As always, you need to scale out and think in the long term, about stability and maintenance down the line.
+If non-contact technology won’t fit your process, then consider a guided wave radar.
+As always, you need to be accurate when selecting a guided wave radar and think in the long term, about stability and maintenance down the line.
 So study your data and choose carefully!

 In the link you will find a video that has a simplified explanation of guided radar technologies: